-The course will be delivered in-person during the lecture hours (Tuesday 12:30-2:30 and Thursday 12:30-1:30).
-Lecture notes will be posted online in OWL.
-Office hours are online (in zoom), and require completing a sign-up sheet as outlined in OWL.
+From January 10 to January 30, the course will be delivered in live online lectures that are held during the lecture hours.
+After January 30, the course will be delivered in-person.
+Lecture videos and notes will be posted online in OWL.
+Office hours are online (in zoom) and require completing a sign-up sheet 3 hours before the office hours as outlined in OWL.